-Membership: Four independent members plus a representative from each committee-of-oversight for paid staff (currently Children's Religious Education Committee, Publications Committee, and Youth Oversight Committee) and a representative from the Finance Committee.
+Membership: Four independent members plus a representative from each committee who supervises an employee and a representative from the Finance Committee.
 The Nominating Committee brings forward names of four independent members one of whom is named as clerk.
 The Finance and committees-of-oversight each name a representative from their committees.
 A subcommittee of the independent members may meet separately to discuss confidential personnel matters.
 [2018, Minute 31 and 61; 2019, Minute 18] The committee duties include the following:

-a.
-Keeping the Illinois Yearly Meeting Employee Manual current and making sure it is available to employees.
+- a.
+Keeping the Illinois Yearly Meeting Employee Manual current and making sure it is available to employees. - b.

-- b.
 Recommending updates in yearly meeting employee policies to the Yearly Meeting at Annual Sessions (or Continuing Committee if decisions are timely) [2018, Minute 62.]
 When necessary, working with an attorney to be sure we are in legal compliance. - c.
 Reviewing and giving approval to job descriptions in cooperation with the committeesof-oversight of current or future paid staff with attention to legal aspects and yearly meeting practice. - d.
 Updating checklist of documents needed to be collected from new employees and facilitating background checks when necessary.
 [2018, Minute 31] - e.
 Facilitating the annual review of each employee by sending to the yearly meeting membership (via email) a copy of the job descriptions for each employee near the end of the calendar year.
 Asking anyone with relevant feedback or suggestions to send them to the clerk of the appropriate committee by January 15.
 The evaluations should occur between January 15 and the Spring Continuing Committee.
 [Minute 26, 2017 Fall Continuing Committee.]
 The Personnel Committee may also give feedback or suggestions to supervisors. - f.
 Communicating with paid staff members annually to see if they have needs from the Personnel Committee. - g.
 Arranging for storage of personnel files some of which are confidential and/or need to be kept indefinitely. - h.
 Reviewing annual salary adjustments with the Finance Committee.